Centres for Clarification to Fit In

 and label :

-The prevailing mindset, being more predictable, enduring and general, unites people and can shape or even over-shadow any person's particular conviction.
+The prevailing mindset, being more predictable, enduring and general, unites people and can shape or even over-shadow any person's particular version.
 So the

 Centre is dominant and placed on the right side of the Tree